phoebeelimdink/HTAdemo/_application-guidelines/change-of-hotel-keeper.md

 ### **Application for a Change of Hotel-Keeper**

-For any change to the Hotel-Keeper, please apply for a Change of Hotel-Keeper on the LicenceOne Portal at [https://licence1.business.gov.sg](https://licence1.business.gov.sg){:target="_blank"} immediately.
+For any change to the Hotel-Keeper, please apply for a Change of Hotel-Keeper on the [LicenceOne Portal](https://licence1.business.gov.sg){:target="_blank"} immediately.

 The proposed Hotel-Keeper:
 * Must be a person who holds a post of a Chief Executive Officer or General Manager or equivalent to that of a Chief Executive Officer or General Manager of the hotel; and